afinemax/Astron_2024/README.md

 ### Suggestions For Future Work:
 - Have the camras mastodon bot post "good" candidates from fetch
 	- Send as an email to myself, and Tammo, others as well
-- Add a poster outside of the Camras Telescope to include its FRB research
+- Add a poster outside of the Camras Telescope to include its FRB research (With a QR code to an engaging video!)
 - Try 3d DBscan clustering, taking into account the brightness of the detection (right now its time, and DM)
+	- Probably not a substaintial improvement
 - Try out Transientx over PRESTO for the pipeline for speed
 - Have Desktop application to click to start program on Mercurius for ease of use
-- Auto stop when storage has less then 20 gb left
+- Auto stop when storage has less then 20Gb left
 - update FRB.cat file to be in `.key` format
 - Write a comprehensive observation log, including durations, headers, and clustering info
 - When there is a 'hyper-active' FRB, have a camras team try to take many hours of data - I will commute from Amsterdam for this.
+	- Maybe make a post asking for extra volunteers
+- Inject Simulations into `.fil` files to test how many FRBs the pipeline recovers
+	- Concern that bright FRB's might be marked as RFI, see unexpectedly low Crab pulses in the bottom right of [this plot](https://github.com/afinemax/Astron_2024/blob/main/crab_analysis/cumulative_snr.png)

 ### TODO list:
 <details>
   <summary><strong>Tasks:</strong></summary>